tresata/hackathonclt2018/README.md

 ## Data

-**Data Dictionary** : The links to the public source data dictionaries can be found in the next section.
-For any further questions please use the DATA slack channel.
+**Data Dictionary** : The links to the public source data & the corresponding data dictionaries can be found in the next section.
+Additionally, descriptions of the pre-downloaded files (already stored locally and on HDFS) can be found [here](hackathon2018/datadictionary) For any further questions please use the DATA slack channel.

 **LOCAL**
 You can find the data on local (all machines) in the /srv/data directory.
 We have provided the csv and parquet versions of the pre-downloaded files.